Mobile Storytelling Studio

 Council, the Huon Valley Mid-Winter Festival, Hydro Tasmania, the Tasmanian Land Conservancy and artists featured in the Ten Days on the Island festival.

-Helene considers every story a living spirit.
-This is why she takes her time and allows herself to go deep into the lives of others as they share their lifeworlds with her.
-She knows it is a privilege to step into people’s lives and tell their stories.
+"I consider every story a living spirit.
+This is why I take my time and allow myself to go deep into the lives of others as they share their lifeworlds with me.
+It is a privilege to step into people’s lives and hear their stories."